This post may contain affiliate links. Please read our disclosure policy.

 - Salt and pepper to taste

-- 2 Sandwich buns
+- 2 large sandwich buns

-- Shredded iceberg lettuce
+- 1 cup shredded iceberg lettuce

-- 1 jar sliced dill pickles
+- 16 sliced dill pickles

-- Flour and dried dill whisked to combine in the first pan, eggs and milk whisked to combine in the second pan, Panko breadcrumbs in the third pan.
+- Prepare three shallow containers (like pie pans) as follows: Flour and dried dill whisked to combine in the first pan, eggs and milk whisked to combine in the second pan, Panko breadcrumbs in the third pan.